-I am an Assistant Professor in the Department of Political Science at Villanova University.
+I am an Associate Professor in the Department of Political Science at Villanova University.
 My research interests lie at the intersection of political psychology and racial and ethnic politics.
 Within these fields, I examine questions pertaining to Black-White relations in American politics, Black affective experiences in politics, and intersectionality.

 My published research can be found in The Journal of Politics, Political Research Quarterly, Research & Politics, and Politics, Groups, and Identities.
 Please feel free to visit my research page for links to these publications and drafts of working papers that are currently under review.